Joanna Sophie of Bavaria

-Albert would often quarrel with members of Joanna Sophia's family, such as their brother-in-law Wenceslaus, King of the Romans and his half-brother Sigismund, Holy Roman Emperor.
+Albert would often quarrel with members of Joanna Sophie's family, such as their brother-in-law Wenceslaus, King of the Romans and his half-brother Sigismund, Holy Roman Emperor.
 This ended only when Albert died in 1404.
-Joanna Sophia arranged marriages for her children.
+Joanna Sophie arranged marriages for her children.
 She made negotiations with Frederick, Duke of Bavaria, to marry her daughter, Margaret to his son, Henry XVI, Duke of Bavaria.
-Henry and Margaret married two years after Joanna Sophia's death.
+Henry and Margaret married two years after Joanna Sophie's death.

 Her son Albert married Elizabeth of Luxembourg, the only child of Emperor Sigismund.

-Joanna Sophia died aged thirty-six or thirty-seven in Vienna.
+Joanna Sophie died aged thirty-six or thirty-seven in Vienna.